Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Preliminaries

 \section{Preliminaries}

-In this section, we introduce the NAS problem and present the main steps of the ($\lambda$+$\lambda$)-ENAS algorithms based on EAs considered in this paper.
-Afterwards, the popular tools available for theoretically analyzing EAs are elaborated.
+In this section, we introduce the NAS search space, present the main steps of the ($\lambda$+$\lambda$)-ENAS algorithms based on EAs considered in this paper, and overview the popular tools available for theoretically analyzing EAs.